-The goal of the VALID/Amul collaboration which was supported by DFID India is to stimulate and shape the global market, introducing more competition to the established and dominant European and US based players.
-The Amul factory is certified by UNICEF and is providing a top class ready-to-use therapeutic food product that is priced competitively.
+The goal of the VALID/Amul collaboration which was supported by the UK's Department for International Development (DFID) is to stimulate and shape the global market, introducing more competition to the established and dominant European and US based players.
+The Amul factory is certified by UNICEF and is providing a quality ready-to-use therapeutic food product that is priced competitively.
 Amul is India's largest Dairy Co-Operative and is owned by its 3.6 million milk producers, most of whom are smallholder farmers.
 Our initiative in India therefore is a further step in our efforts to establish a better balance in this vital market.